- De Facto Property Matters

 One of the major sociological changes of the past generation has been the number of couples who live together without ever having said “I do” in front of a marriage celebrant.

-A de facto relationship has been described by judges as a relationship where a man and a woman live together as a man and wife without being married, and as with a married couple, a de facto couple can have property and financial claims against each other if they separate.
+A de facto relationship has been described by judges as a relationship where a man and a woman live together as husband and wife without being married, and as with a married couple, a de facto couple can have property and financial claims against each other if they separate.

 Laws were introduced in 2009 that resulted in Queensland referring the powers to govern financial matters following the breakdown of a de facto relationship to the Commonwealth.
 The new addition of Part VIIIAB to the Family Law Act 1975 (“the Act“), effected a number of substantial changes to laws governing a de facto relationship.